-Although our favorite introductions happen face to face on campus, for the Summer of 2020, we have a few options available to help you learn about New Garden Friends School.
+Although our favorite introductions happen face to face on campus, we have a few options available to help you learn about New Garden Friends School.

 Jennifer says, “I came to know and love NGFS and the Quaker community when my brother, Ben (now an NGFS preschool teacher), enrolled in the Lower School.
 I was drawn to the inclusiveness, sense of community, and importance placed upon equality, that were evidenced at the school."

 At NGFS Jennifer has taught Upper School history and now serves as the College Counselor and Admissions Associate for the Upper School.